Shamanic Healing Practices

-At one point I couldn’t keep down water or food for months.
+Eventually, I couldn’t keep food or down water for months.
 I knew I was dying.
-In desperation I clumsily turned inward.
-Not knowing how or what I was doing, I asked for guidance, which I received.
-I was told step by step how to heal my body through natural means.
+In desperation I clumsily turned inward not knowing how or what I was doing.
+I asked for guidance and I received it.
+I was shown how to heal my body through natural means.
 Three weeks later I was healed.

-Shortly, after this, and unbeknown to me at the time, my master shaman, mentor, and wise elder came into my life.
-She told me who I was and that I would become a powerful soul healer, and she said would be my teacher.
-That was over 15 years ago.
-Today, I continue to learn and work with my master shaman daily, while studying with numerous shamans and healers from many lineages, philosophies and cultures.
+Shortly after this my teacher, shaman and mentor came into my life.
+She told me who I was and informed me she would be my teacher.
+Today, I continue to learn and work with my teacher, but have studied with numerous shamanic healers from several lineages, traditions and cultures.